Are you sabotaging your skin without realizing it? Cleanse your routine of these common missteps and get ready to glow.

 You may follow all the skin care commandments — such as using face wash and applying moisturizer — but those bright, smooth results you’re after just won’t show.
 Or, worse, you might be damaging your skin in the process.

-“Always use a gentle cleanser, since harsh soaps can trigger the skin to increase oil production,” said April Armstrong, MD, associate professor of clinical medicine and vice chair of clinical research in the Department of Dermatology at the Keck School of Medicine of USC.
+“Always use a gentle cleanser, since harsh soaps can trigger the skin to increase oil production,” says April Armstrong, MD, professor of dermatology at the Keck School of Medicine of USC.
 She is also a dermatologist at Keck Medicine of USC.